Lists of organisms by population: Reptiles (Reptilia)

-Fish (Osteichthyes, Chondrichthyes, and Agnatha)

-There are an estimated 3.5 trillion fish in the ocean.

 Hexapoda

 Insects (Insecta)

 Recent figures indicate that there are more than 1.4 billion insects for each human on the planet, or roughly 1019 (10 quintillion) individual living insects on the earth at any given time.
 An article in The New York Times claimed that the world holds 300 pounds of insects for every pound of humans.
 Ants have colonised almost every landmass on Earth.
 Their population is estimated as between 1016–1017 (10-100 quadrillion).
-With an estimated 20 quadrillion ants their biomass comes to 12 megatons of dry carbon, which is more than all wild birds and mammals combined.
+With an estimated 20 quadrillion ants their biomass comes to 12 megatons of dry carbon, which is more than all wild birds and non-human mammals combined.

 Plantae

 Trees

-According to NASA in 2005, there were over 400 billion trees on our globe.
+According to NASA in 2005, there were over 400 billion trees on Earth.
 However, more recently, in 2015, using better methods, the global tree count has been estimated at 3 trillion.
 Other studies show that the Amazonian forest alone yields approximately 430 billion trees.
 Extrapolations from data compiled over a period of 10 years suggest that greater Amazonia, which includes the Amazon Basin and the Guiana Shield, harbors around 390 billion individual trees.